Bereavement Support Payments

 Key facts

-To be eligible for the Bereavement Support Payment the claimant needs to:
+To be eligible for the Bereavement Support Payment if their partner has died, the claimant needs to:

-- Be the husband, wife, civil partner or cohabiting parent of somebody who died on or after 6 April 2017.
+• Be the husband, wife, civil partner or living with your partner as if you were married (cohabiting parent) of somebody who died on or after 6 April 2017.

 They'll be eligible if their spouse, civil partner or cohabiting parent either:

-- Paid National Insurance contributions for at least 25 weeks in one tax year since 6 April 1975 during their working life.
+• Paid National Insurance contributions in one tax year since 6 April 1975 during their working life.

 When the deceased spouse, civil partner or cohabiting parent, the claimant must be: